kumkum-sharma27/Azure-learning-journey-/projects/Azure-App-Service.md

 ## ✅ Outcome
 Successfully deployed and verified a web application using Azure App Service.
 The app is live at the generated Azure URL, confirming the deployment process was completed end-to-end, including resolving quota and provider registration challenges.

+---

+## ⚠️ Challenge Faced

+While deploying the Azure App Service, the deployment initially failed because the selected Azure region did not have sufficient available quota for my subscription.
+Although I had already requested a quota increase, the request was still pending approval, preventing the deployment from completing in that region.

+### Resolution

+To continue the hands-on exercise without waiting for the quota approval:

+- Selected another Azure region with available capacity.
+- Changed the App Service Plan pricing tier from **Basic** to the **Free (F1)** tier, which was supported by my subscription.
+- Redeployed the application successfully.

+### Key Learning

+- Azure resource availability can vary by region and subscription quotas.
+- If deployment fails due to quota limitations, selecting another supported region can resolve the issue.
+- Choosing an appropriate pricing tier based on subscription limits is important during deployment.
+- Understanding Azure quotas and regional availability is an essential part of troubleshooting Azure deployments.